abhishekarya1/DSA-2k23/graphs.md

 - at any point if it is relaxed such that `mat[i][i] < 0`, this indicates negative cycle is present as it should always be the case that `mat[i][i] = 0`
 - to use on UG, every edge can be made into 2 edges of same weight facing opposite direction (DG)

+If we use Dijkstra (src to all nodes) to calc multi-source multi-dest shortest paths, we have TC = `V * (E * log V)`, doing Dijkstra for every node `V` to get shortest path till every other node.

 **Summary of Shortest Path Algorithms**:
 |  Algorithm	|  TC  | Paradigm | Features
 |---	|--- |---|---